Student Involvement Fair Organization Support

 - Contact Us

-The platform will remain open for engagement until January 31 at 11:59 p.m.
+The virtual platform will remain open for engagement from August 16 - October 31

-Access the fair as an organization at osu.campusgroups.com
+Access the virtual fair as an organization at osu.campusgroups.com

-The Student Involvement Fair will be hosted in a virtual platform that will allow students to virtually visit and connect with hundreds of student organization and campus department booths.
-Organizations will be able to live-chat with attendees and showcase information and materials in their virtual booth for attendee viewing.
+The Student Involvement Fair will be hosted in-person as well as in a virtual platform that will allow students to physically and virtually visit and connect with hundreds of student organizations and campus department booths.
+Organizations will be able to chat with attendees and showcase information and materials in both their physical and virtual booths for attendee viewing.

 Participating organizations can expect the following: